 The Mobilisation Lab was born inside Greenpeace International in 2011 amidst a period of radical transformation for the organisation and the wider environmental movement.

-From its earliest campaigns, Greenpeace demonstrated how local organizing and mass media can combine to change the public debate.
+Since the first Greenpeace ship sailed into Alaskan waters in 1971 to protest a U.S. nuclear test, it demonstrated how local organizing and mass media can combine to change the public debate.
 Video footage and press coverage have been integral to Greenpeace’s campaigns since its first victories at sea.